hpi-schul-cloud/nuxt-client/VUE3-UPGRADE-RESULTS/VUETIFY-UPGRADE.md

 - hover breaks variant elevated
 - GitHub Issue: https://github.com/vuetifyjs/vuetify/issues/17574
+-> seems like it was fixed with 3.4.0

 ### v-chip
 - there is a bug in vuetifuy where the `text-color` prop does not work